Back to all Resources

 FloodWise™ bridges the gap between complex hydrologic and hydraulic (H&H) modeling and real-world operational response.
 The platform combines real-time rainfall collection, forecasted precipitation data, hydraulic modeling, GIS visualization, and coastal integration to forecast flood impacts at an asset-specific level.

-As opposed to broad corridor shutdowns, agencies can implement strategic road closures targeting only the specific ramps, intersections, underpasses, or low-water crossings expected to become impassable.
+Rather than waiting for roads to flood before responding, DOTs can use FloodWise™ to identify which locations are likely to become impassable, when impacts will begin, and how long conditions may persist.
+Agencies can implement targeted road closures focused on specific ramps, intersections, underpasses, and low-lying segments rather than shutting down entire corridors.
 Dynamic routing strategies and variable message signs (VMS) can be deployed earlier, helping reduce driver confusion, minimize accidents, and maintain traffic flow wherever safely possible.

 Protecting Critical Transportation Assets Before Disaster Strikes

+The platform also improves fleet and equipment protection.
 DOT maintenance yards are frequently located near major transportation corridors that may themselves be vulnerable to flooding.
 With multi-day advance warning windows, fleet managers can relocate heavy machinery and service vehicles to higher ground before access routes become compromised.

 Temporary emergency assets, including portable generators, bypass pumps, towable VMS systems, and barricades, can also be staged in safer locations while remaining operationally accessible.
 This reduces the risk of critical emergency equipment being damaged by the very hazards it was intended to address.